 If we allow ourselves to come back to the ‘less pressing’ issues of the epistemological sociologists, to metaphysics, then we return to the problem which the metamodernists took for granted — that of intersubjective transcendence.
 In the work of Gadamer, we find words which echo our challenges to liberalism’s position from the omniscient world-historicizing observer,

 “Anyone who takes seriously the finitude of human existence and constructs no ‘consciousness as such’, or ‘intellectus archetypus’, or transcendental ego’, to which everything can be traced back, will not be able to escape the question of how his own thinking as transcendental is empirically possible.”

-Here Gadamer appeals to that primordial experience of the world which has been studied under the name ‘phenomenology’ — a discipline which starts with the very appearance of phenomena, and proceeds to understand the conditions for any definitions which follows.
-It is this discipline which will offer insights for materializing the prophesies of Small is Beautiful.
-In drawing upon phenomenology, we will meet with that aesthetic experience which we call ‘the beautiful’ — an aesthetic which presences by removing the unnecessary and superfluous — those complexities which suffocate human affectivity.
-This is a beauty which accompanies simplicity by way of logic’s ability to “release complexity” from the world (Bonnitta Roy) such that human affectivity can be put in motion.
-No doubt, we will find such beauty in localizing the horizons of human economy.
+Here Gadamer appeals to that primordial experience of the world which has been studied under the name ‘phenomenology’ — a discipline which starts with the very appearance of phenomena and proceeds to understand the conditions for any definitions which follows.
+It is from the position of this primordial experience which will offer us insights for materializing the prophesies of Small is Beautiful.
+Only from a phenomenological position can we resolve the feeling that life is becoming more and more complex — and that we require more sophisticated forms of data processing to render this complexity manageable.
+In the second half of this work we will meet with the aesthetic experience of ‘the beautiful’ — an aesthetic which presences once we remove the unnecessary and superfluous.
+A beauty which accompanies simplicity by way of logic’s ability to “release complexity” from the world (Bonnitta Roy) such that human affectivity can be put in motion.
+A beauty which Schumacher captured in the word ‘small’.

 —Justin Carmien, July 8th, 2020